water-ice-group/plumed_tutorial_mace/README.md

-Files and instructions needed for running the PLUMED tutorial: 'Using MACE to run 2D Metadynamics'.
+Files and instructions needed for running the PLUMED tutorial: 'Integrating MACE with PLUMED'.